jeremybytes/vslive2024-orlando-workshop-labs/Lab01/Lab01-Instructions.md

 }
 ~~~

-*Also notice that the backing field is now nullable (as denoted by the "?").
+*Notice that the backing field no longer readonly, and it is also now nullable (as denoted by the "?").
 In Visual Studio 2022, there will also be a warning on the getter that `commander` may be null.*

 4. If `commander` is null in the getter, set the value to a new `SerialCommander`.